 I can speak for hours on end about hormetic stressors like fasting, exercise, spices and saunas, but I would like today’s conversation to be immediately useful to you if you are considering trying out fasting.

-If you are skeptical about the benefits of fasting, because some nutritionist, dietitian or doctor brainwashed you into believing that you need to eat every 2 hours, you ought to familiarize yourself with the long list of benefits of fasting.
+If you are sceptical about the benefits of fasting, because some nutritionist, dietitian or doctor brainwashed you into believing that you need to eat every 2 hours, you ought to familiarize yourself with the long list of benefits of fasting.
 If you are ready to give, what I call, Time Optimized Feeding a shot, continue reading.

-[You will find thousands of scientific research papers on fasting, and for a non-exhaustive 100 second summary on the benefits of fasting watch this.
+[You will find thousands of scientific research papers on fasting and for a non-exhaustive 100-second summary on the benefits of fasting watch this.
 For something slightly heavier, read this easy-to-follow summary of the science of fasting.]

 In order to help you jump to the section of interest here is a hyperlinked content list, but I recommend that, at first, you read what I have to say from start to finish.
 Having done that, use this list to re-read the sections that are of special interest to you.

 If you find it useful, please share this with your family and friends.

 Background – Fasting is Natural and Easy